MobMonRob/DSL4GeometricAlgebra/README.md

 ## GraalVM Setup
-Download the [GraalVM 22.3.2](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-22.3.2) (Linux (amd64), Java17).
+Download [GraalVM (23.1.2) for JDK 21 Community 21.0.2](https://github.com/graalvm/graalvm-ce-builds/releases/tag/jdk-21.0.2) (Linux (amd64), Java21).

 Extract the downloaded archive to an arbitrary location.

 ### Netbeans configuration
 Add a new java platform with the name "GraalVM". \
-Within the Netbeans 17 IDE you can do this if you follow these steps:
+Within the Netbeans 21 IDE you can do this if you follow these steps:
 - open project properties via right-click on the project
 - navigate to Build / Compile
 - click "Manage Java Platforms..."